mlabuda2/nf-tower-docs/docs/faqs.md

 No. Tower version 21.12 and later do not support the inclusion of special characters in the name of Compute Environment objects.

+**<p data-question>Q: How do I set NXF_OPTS values for a Compute Environment?**

+This depends on your Tower version:

+  * For v22.1.1+, specify the values via the **Environment variables** section of the "Add Compute Environment" screen.
+  * For versions earlier than v22.1.1, specify the values via the **Staging options > Pre-run script** textbox on the "Add Compute Environment" screen.
+Example:

+    `export NXF_OPTS="-Xms64m -Xmx512m"`

 ### Configuration

 **<p data-question>Q: Can a custom path be specified for the `tower.yml` configuration file?**</p>